Remote working and cloud: what now, and what’s next?

 These key considerations may make any future shift to cloud that little less painless—and we could all do with a bit of respite right now.

-Want more on the latest in cloud technology?
+Read more Foundry Insights on the latest cloud technology